apache/zeppelin/docs/install/install.md

  * Check [JDBC Interpreter](../interpreter/jdbc.html) to know more about configure and uses multiple JDBC data sources.

 #### Zeppelin with Python ...
- * Check [Python interpreter](../interpreter/python.html) to know more about Matplotlib, Pandas integration.
+ * Check [Python interpreter](../interpreter/python.html) to know more about Matplotlib, Pandas, Conda integration.

 #### Multi-user environment ...